informalsystems/quint/tutorials/lesson4-sets/sets.md

 ```

-Since @KryptoCoffeeCat writes down swap pairs in their table,
+Since @KryptoCoffeeCat write down swap pairs in their table,
 the most natural way of representing a row in this table is a pair.
 Hence, we declare the type `Pair` as `(str, str)`.
 This type is a special
 case of a tuple.